blinkmaker/blinkmaker.github.io/_posts/2015-01-04-first-post.md

 The pump relay was first not turning on if the time of operation was changed from 30 to 40 seconds.
 This issue was solved by fixing a bug in the datatype used.
 The int datatype has a limitation of holding a maximum value of 32767, which is equivalent to ms and therefore limited to 32.767 seconds.
 The int type was changed to long, which supports a maximum value of 2,147,483,647.

+The second bug had to do with the RTC time data.
+The initial code took into account the hour to engage the relay but not the minutes and seconds where were not necessary and caused a problem.
+For example, if the Arduino starts at 11:50:12, then it will activate the pump a second time at 12:00:00 which is only about 10 minutes later.
+This issue was fixed by resetting both the minutes and seconds and therefore taking into account only the hours data.

+The programming now allowed the pump to work fine.
+I checked every hour to oversee the pump activation for 40 seconds and then it would turn off automatically.
+However, the next day, i noticed that water was overflowing from the storage tank.
+The problem was fixed by enabling the water level sensor which was previously disabled by mistake (the red button).